HydrologicEngineeringCenter/cwms-database/README.md

 1. We intend to setup in testing automated updates.
   a.
 This will involve running all tests again so it will wait for some of the build server expansion; but keep it in mind.

+When a release is determined to be made we'll decide on the number we'll create a long running release branch and update the relevant portions of the scripts to match.
+At that point the only code changes that should be made to that branch are "hot fixes."
+The working named update script should be immediately merged into master leaving the branch active (bit bucket is set to prevent all release/ branches from being delete so if you forget to uncheck the delete branch button the interface will stop you.)

 ## Reviewers